Website vs Blog: What’s the Difference? 8 Things You Need to Know (and Choose Which is Right for You) in 2024

 A great way to stay on track is to create a calendar of the content you plan to publish.

-That way, you can get ahead … and you won’t run out of blog post ideas.
-You can download my free content/editorial calendar template to use as a basis for your own plan.
+That way, you can get ahead … and won’t run out of blog post ideas.
+You can download my free content/editorial calendar template to use as a basis for your plan.

 Don’t feel that you have to produce lots of content.
-Readers would rather have two or three really good pieces each month than several half-hearted and rushed pieces every week.
+Readers would rather have two or three perfect pieces each month than several half-hearted and rushed pieces weekly.

 Figure out a realistic schedule for you … and then stick to it.